ucphhpc/migrid-user-docs/docs/sections/erda/archiving/index.rst

 .. _erda-archiving-start:

+.. |delete| image:: /_static/archive_delete.svg
+   :width: 16px
+   :height: 2ex
+   :class: no-scaled-link
+.. |info| image:: /_static/archive_information.svg
+   :width: 16px
+   :class: no-scaled-link
+.. |wrench| image:: /_static/archive_wrench.svg
+   :width: 16px
+   :class: no-scaled-link

 =================
 Archiving in ERDA
 =================

-Making copies of your data files, and putting them in archives or backups, is a way to prevent loss of data.
+Making copies of your data files, ie. putting them in archives and backups, are ways of preventing data loss.

-Archives are snapshots of one or more files.
-The archives keeps the state Think of a taking a picture or creating a zip file; the object stays the same, but you create a static copy.
+An archive is a snapshot of one or more files.
+A snapshot preserve the files in the state at creation.
+Think of a taking a picture or creating a zip file; the object stays the same, but you create a static copy.

 Benefits of copying files into an archive: